Artificial Disc Replacement: Overview, Advantages, & Eligibility

-Our intervertebral discs are crucial to the performance of our spine and, when damaged, can result in debilitating pain or side effects.
-For damaged cervical or lumbar discs, a minimally invasive artificial disc replacement aims to relieve spinal pain and dysfunction by replacing the damaged intervertebral disc.
-These prosthetic replacements are designed to mimic our natural discs by maintaining the height between our vertebrae, providing a shock absorbing cushion, and allowing for the fluid movement of our spine.
+Our intervertebral discs are crucial to the performance of our spine.
+However, when damaged, these spinal discs can result in debilitating pain and adverse side effects.
+For damaged cervical or lumbar discs, an artificial disc replacement aims to relieve spinal pain by removing the injured disc.
+Your surgeon will then insert a prosthetic implant that mimics the purpose of the original disc.
+This replacement model functions to maintain the height between our vertebrae, provides a shock absorbing cushion, and allows for the fluid movement of our spine.

 During a minimally invasive Artificial Disc Replacement, your surgeon will make a small incision, typically on the front (or anterior) side of the body.
-An anterior approach allows for a clearer visual of, and complete access to, our intervertebral discs, which are shielded from view on the posterior side by bones, muscles, and critical nerves, including the spinal cord.
-Through this anterior approach, organs and tissues are gently pushed to the side, and the damaged disc is removed using small, specialized tools and advanced techniques.
-To maintain the vertebral height, the disc replacement is implanted and attached to the two adjacent vertebrae.
+An anterior approach allows for a clearer visual of, and complete access to, our intervertebral discs.
+Under normal circumstances, our bones, muscles, and critical nerves including the spinal cord shield our discs from view on the posterior side of the body.
+Through this anterior approach, your surgeon can gently push delicate organs and tissues to the side.
+Your physician can then remove the damaged disc using small, specialized tools and advanced surgical techniques.
+To maintain vertebral height, your surgeon will implant the disc replacement and attach the artificial disc to the adjacent vertebrae.
 The surgery is concluded with returning organs and tissues to their rightful positions and closing the incision.

 Advantages of an Artificial Disc Replacement

 Artificial disc replacements have provided many patients with the opportunity to return to the activities that they once enjoyed before the onset of debilitating pain.
 The advancements in more realistic surgical materials and better surgical techniques have led to the following benefits for patients: